palmerr23/control_TLV320AIC3104/README.md

-# Teensy Audio TLV320AIC3104 8x8 CODEC Board audioControl library
+# Teensy Audio TLV320AIC3104 8x8 CODEC Board Control library

-An Arduino-compatible library for the Texas Instruments TLV320AIC3104 stereo channel CODEC.
+A Teensy Audio Control library for the Texas Instruments TLV320AIC3104 stereo channel CODEC.
 This CODEC is TDM-compatible as can be programmed to offset its read/write slots to anywhere in a 256 slot TDM cycle and put the DO line in a Hi-Z state when not transmitting.

 The library was created specifically for the associated four-CODEC Teensy Audio board (https://github.com/palmerr23/Teensy8x8AudioBoard).
 As the AIC320 only supports a single I2C address, there is some code to ensure the correct CODEC is being programmed via a multiplexed I2C bus.

+The library contains drivers for the PCA9546 I2C multiplexer.

 It can also support a single AIC3104 in I2S mode.